Save A classic Italian soup featuring tender pasta, creamy beans, and a savory tomato broth, perfect for a cozy meal any time of year.

 Calories: 340, Total Fat: 7 g, Carbohydrates: 56 g, Protein: 13 g

-Save This Pasta e Fagioli delivers big flavor with humble ingredients.
+This Pasta e Fagioli delivers big flavor with humble ingredients.
 Perfect for sharing at any family supper.

 Kitchen Q&A